RTEMS/rtems-docs/c-user/rtems_data_types.rst

 .. index:: rtems_single

 ``rtems_single``
-  The RTEMS data type that corresponds to single precision floating point on the target hardware.
-This type is deprecated.
+  This type is deprecated will be removed in RTEMS 6.1.
 Use ``float`` instead.

 .. index:: rtems_status_codes